justinhunt/slate/source/index.html.md

 You should get back a response like this:
 `{"token":"643eba92a1447ac0c6a882c85051461a","privatetoken":null}`

 Thats your token and it expires every 12 hours, because otherwise any weirdo could get hold of it and record on your behalf.
+But to make life easier, Poodll will remember the active token and subsequent requests for a token will return that, automatically returning a new token as required.

 If you are using localhost or codepen and just want to play with it for goodness sake, you can use this one that never expires.
 But just remember that it will only work on localhost and codepen.